lit/lit.dev/packages/lit-dev-content/site/docs/templates/custom-directives.md

   v1: lit-html/creating-directives/
 ---

-Directives are objects that customize how Lit renders expressions.
-Using a directive in your template is like calling a function:
+Directives are functions that can extend Lit by customizing how an expression renders.
+Using a directive in your template is as simple as calling a function:

 ```js
 html`<div>